dzhavat/css-flexbox-cheatsheet/README.md

 ## Credit

-The cheatsheet in this extension is using the excellent [Flexbox Cheatsheet](https://darekkay.com/dev/flexbox-cheatsheet.html) by [Darek Kay](https://darekkay.com/).
+The cheatsheet in this extension is based on the excellent [Flexbox Cheatsheet](https://darekkay.com/dev/flexbox-cheatsheet.html) by [Darek Kay](https://darekkay.com/).